 The Business Goals You Hope to Achieve with Content Marketing

 Think about the goals you have for your content marketing.
 Do you want to increase your customer base as a whole?
 Boost average order value?
-Improve the quality of your customer base?
+Improve the quality of your customer base.
 Reduce marketing costs?
 What is the unique value you’re aiming to provide with your content?
-Think about your business model, and consider both opportunities and obstacles you may run into as you execute the plan.
+Consider your business model and the opportunities and obstacles you may encounter as you execute the plan.

 Your Buyer Personas and Customer Journeys